Your Place or Mine (film): Development

 The film was announced in May 2020 with Netflix distributing the film, which stars Reese Witherspoon, and is written and directed by Aline Brosh McKenna in her feature directorial debut.

 In August 2021, Ashton Kutcher joined the cast.
 In October 2021, it was announced Jesse Williams, Tig Notaro, Zoë Chao, Steve Zahn and Wesley Kimmel had joined the cast.

 Filming

 Principal photography began in October 2021.
 Filming locations included Montague Street in Brooklyn.

 Release

 Your Place or Mine was released on February 10, 2023, by Netflix.

+Between its release and June 2023, the film totaled 163 million hours watched (equal to 88.1 million views).

 Reception

 Decider's Anna Menta unfavorably compared the film to Sleepless in Seattle, noting as flaws for Your Place or Mine the lack of chemistry between its lead actors, the unnatural feel of the split-screen dialogues, and an apparent absence of tension in the build-up to the pair's eventual reunion.